 Carpe Diem is an outdoor club nestled within trees on this little island.
 They will usually play house, deep house, and tech music, often getting more and more commercial as the night goes on.
 They have a big VIP section and fairly famous DJ’s playing some nights, and lots and lots of tables you can purchase.
 There’s even a pool you can swim in if you want, and a spot you can jump in the sea.

 But, if I were to give you one tip on this place, it’s that drinks are INSANELY expensive.
 And they make you pay for water too.
 So if you need to drink, drink before getting here unless you want to go broke.

 Pink Champagne is the other big club in Hvar.
-Its located just past the main square of town and is actually underground – you take stairs or an elevator down to it.
+Its located just past the main square of town, and is actually underground – you take stairs or an elevator down to it.
 Pink Champagne always price matches Carpe Diem, so they always cost the same… If you ask me it is far inferior to Carpe, but that’s just my opinion.
-It’s much smaller, and is essentially a few bars and a big dance floor downstairs.
+It’s much smaller, and is essentially a few bars and a big, lit-up dance floor downstairs.
 Check them both out for yourself!

 PIN ME 🙂 (and scroll down for extra photos!)

 If you haven’t checked out my post “20 Signs You Have Sailed Croatia,” click here!!